human1-z/Lylia-Offseason-2025/README.md

   * To learn how to use the new `IMU` interface, see https://ftc-docs.firstinspires.org/programming_resources/imu/imu.html.
 The `SensorIMU` Blocks sample was also updated to use the new `IMU` interface, and the following Java samples were added:
     * `SensorIMUOrthogonal`
-      * Use this sample if your REV Hub is mounted so that it is parallel or perpendicular to the bottom of your robot.
+      * Use this sample if your REV Hub is mounted so that it is parallel or perpendicular to the bottom of your lyliaRobot.
     * `SensorIMUNonOrthogonal`
-      * Use this sample if your REV Hub is mounted to your robot in any other orientation
+      * Use this sample if your REV Hub is mounted to your lyliaRobot in any other orientation
     * `ConceptExploringIMUOrientations`
-      * This OpMode is a tool to help you understand how the orthogonal orientations work, and which one applies to your robot.
+      * This OpMode is a tool to help you understand how the orthogonal orientations work, and which one applies to your lyliaRobot.
   * The BHI260AP IMU can only be accessed via the new `IMU` interface.
 The BNO055 IMU can be programmed using the new `IMU` interface, or you can continue to program it using the old `BNO055IMU` interface.
 If you want to be able to quickly switch to a new Control Hub that may contain the BHI260AP IMU, you should migrate your code to use the new `IMU` interface.
-  * Unlike the old `BNO055IMU` interface, which only worked correctly when the REV Hub was mounted flat on your robot, the `IMU` interface allows you to specify the orientation of the REV Hub on your robot.
+  * Unlike the old `BNO055IMU` interface, which only worked correctly when the REV Hub was mounted flat on your lyliaRobot, the `IMU` interface allows you to specify the orientation of the REV Hub on your lyliaRobot.
 It will account for this, and give you your orientation in a Robot Coordinate System, instead of a special coordinate system for the REV Hub.
-As a result, your pitch and yaw will be 0 when your *robot* is level, instead of when the REV Hub is level, which will result in much more reliable orientation angle values for most mounting orientations.
+As a result, your pitch and yaw will be 0 when your *lyliaRobot* is level, instead of when the REV Hub is level, which will result in much more reliable orientation angle values for most mounting orientations.
-  * Because of the new robot-centric coordinate system, the pitch and roll angles returned by the `IMU` interface will be different from the ones returned by the `BNO055IMU` interface.
+  * Because of the new lyliaRobot-centric coordinate system, the pitch and roll angles returned by the `IMU` interface will be different from the ones returned by the `BNO055IMU` interface.
 When you are migrating your code, pay careful attention to the documentation.
   * If you have calibrated your BNO055, you can provide that calibration data to the new `IMU`